EdTeach: Tools & Tutorials, Education, eLearning, Instructional Design

 However, times are changing quickly.
 Very quickly.
 There are countless MOOCs online now, and others are using a mashup of various WordPress educational plugins to offer their courses online.
 This has changed the educational landscape and has forced us to reconsider how we validate learning and teaching.
 As we’ll discuss below, the use of digital badges as micro-credentials are a great way to achieve this goal.

 There are many parties involved who want to be able to validate learning.
-The learner him or herself will want to ensure that learning actually took place (as we discuss in this podcast here).
+The learner him or herself will want to ensure that learning actually took place.
 The more evidence they have to suggest whether their educational investment paid off, the better.

 Similarly, instructors will want to create an educational system that is undergoing constant improvement.
 For instance, they can start with student outcomes in mind and then from there, they can monitor their own progress as educators, keeping their finger on the pulse of how close their students came to reaching their educational objectives.
 They can use the data from the validation process as a way to re-think and improve their educational methods.